Bodycam video shows police saving residents from Maui wildfire, keeping people out of burn zone

 “Come out!
 Come out!” he shouted.
 “Come with me!”

 Some got in their own cars, while others climbed into the back of his patrol vehicle.
-Saying “Get in, uncle!” — a term of respect among many Hawaiians — he shoved one last person inside before driving off through the smoke toward refuge at the Lahaina Civic Center.
+Saying “Get in, uncle!” — a term of respect in Hawaii — he shoved one last person inside before driving off toward refuge at the Lahaina Civic Center.

 Another officer found a badly burned man at a shopping center and put him in the back seat of his patrol car.
 “I’ll just take you straight to the hospital.
 That sound good?” the officer asked.